JonathanKoerber/cs628-teamproject/MEETINGS.md

 ## CS628 Full Stack Dev Meeting Minuets
 #### Teams: Zandra, Aarthi, Inderdeep, Jonathan

+#### Meeting: 2/7/24 Attn(Aarthi, Inderdeep, Jonathan, Zandra

+#### Accomplished
+Establish best practice for working on code.
+Zandra and Aarthi explained that we need to work on feature branches merge them into main on the remote.
+Jonathan showed the workflow to incorporate Redux into the system.
+We will need to make a decision, we will need to make a decision.

 #### Meeting": 1/30/25 Attn(Aarthi, Inderdeep, Jonathan, Zandra)
 ##### Assigned Fechures:
 - Zandara => Questions about docker need to reinstall.
 Will work on home page.